Tigers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Seiya Suzuki and the Chicago Cubs head into the second of a three-game series against Kerry Carpenter and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.
+Kerry Carpenter and the Detroit Tigers meet Seiya Suzuki and the Chicago Cubs on Wednesday at 1:10 PM ET, in the final of a three-game series at Comerica Park.

-The favored Cubs have -120 moneyline odds against the underdog Tigers, who are listed at +100.
-The total is 9 runs for this matchup (with +100 odds to go over and -120 odds to go under).
+The Cubs are listed as +100 moneyline underdogs for this matchup against the Tigers (-120).
+The over/under is 8.5 runs for this contest (with -115 odds to hit the over and -105 odds to go under).

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.